How To Create A To Do List In WordPress

 Show Date To-Do Was Added

-If enabled, the date the to-do list was added shows on your items table …
+If this option is enabled, the date your to-do list was added displays on your To-Do Items table …

 To-Do List Advanced Settings > Assign To-Do Items Settings

-If you have chosen either ‘Group’ or ‘Master’ View for your to-do list, you can configure the settings in this area and assign items to other users …
+If you have selected ‘Group’ or ‘Master’ View for your to-do list, you can configure the settings in this area and assign items to other users …

 Assign To-Do Items to Users